newatoms/guides/using-social-media-as-communcation-tool/readme.md

 ## Practicality

-There some insights that have been drawn from multiple researches on social media.
+Here are some insights that have been drawn from research on social media:

-In general, people only briefly look at what they see on social media.
+* In general, people only briefly look at what they see on social media.
 Therefore, the first sentences or image they see should capture the reader in a way that is in line with what the message you're conveying.

-People hardly click on links (1%-10%), even if they have instant relevance.
+* People hardly click on links (1%-10%), even if they have instant relevance.
 Therefore, you should limit use of tinyurl and bitly to urls of which the names are not relevant or obvious.

-To make sure that people can find your content again it is important to keep the following things in mind.
+To make sure that people can find your content again, it is important to keep the following things in mind:

-Try to keep your content on a minimal amount of different sources and and channel it through social media.
+* Try to keep your content on a minimal amount of different sources and and channel it through social media.
-If you publish an article online, do so on a blog and link to that blogpost trough different channels, dont post the article multiple times on different platforms.
-You want people to be able to share the source, not necesarely the outlet.
+* If you publish an article online, do so on a blog and link to that blogpost through different channels.
+Don't post the article multiple times on different platforms.
+You want people to be able to share the source, not necessarily the outlet.
-If you are using video, try to keep all your material on one provider (vimeo, youtube, etc.)
+* If you are using video, try to keep all your material on one provider (Vimeo, YouTube, etc.)

-Be consistent in language, frequency, and use of external services such as Eventbrite, doodle etc.
+* Be consistent in language, frequency, and use of external services such as Eventbrite, Doodle etc.

 ## Practicality per channel